 Rice fields till where the eyes can see.
 Tiny roads, smiley people and the wind on your face.
 That’s how you should explore Hoi An, on the back of a vintage Vespa, beyond the old town.
 Hoi An is famous for the architectural heritage, the Chinese temples, and the lanterns, no doubt they are enchanting.
 But the city has much more to offer, and the best way to discover it is doing the Hoi An Vespa Tour.

-Hoi An is our favorite destination in Vietnam.
+Hoi An is our favorite destination in Vietnam, and a visit to this incredible city is one of the tops reasons people travel to Vietnam.
 The ancient culture, the relaxed atmosphere, the food… The pace of life in Hoi An is different, slowly, people talk to you calmly and the traffic is normal, perfect to enjoy the Hoi An Vespa tour.